yellowmessenger/documentation/docs/platform_concepts/appConfiguration/payuBiz.md

 ### 2.1 Generate payment link

-1. In the [Studio flow builder](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys), choose the node type as **Integrations** and select **PayU** from the list of integrations that have been enabled for that particular bot.
+1. In the [Automation flow builder](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys), choose the node type as **Integrations** and select **PayU** from the list of integrations that have been enabled for that particular bot.
 An **Integration Action Node** will be added to the flow builder.

    <img src="https://i.imgur.com/gOTE1zk.png" alt="drawing" width="60%"/>